cuspaceflight/avionics14/docs/config.md

 pyro_2           | Int   | Pyro channel 2 usage: 0=unused 1=ignition 2=separation 3=drogue 4=main
 pyro_3           | Int   | Pyro channel 3 usage: 0=unused 1=ignition 2=separation 3=drogue 4=main
 pyro_4           | Int   | Pyro channel 4 usage: 0=unused 1=ignition 2=separation 3=drogue 4=main
-ignition_accel   | Float | Acceleration threshold for detecting motor ignition burnout_time     | Float | Time limit on motor burn duration ignite_altitude  | Float | Altitude above which to fire this stage's motor ignite_time      | Float | Time since burnout at which to fire this stage's motor ignite_timeout   | Float | Time to spend trying to ignite before giving up apogee_time      | Float | Time since burnout after which apogee is considered to have been reached main_altitude    | Float | Altitude below which to release the main parachute main_time        | Float | Time since apogee at which to release the main parachute landing_time     | Float | Time since apogee at which to consider the rocket landed
+ignition_accel   | Float | Acceleration threshold for detecting motor ignition, in m/s/s
+burnout_time     | Float | Time limit on motor burn duration, in seconds ignite_altitude  | Float | Altitude above which to fire this stage's motor, in metres ASL ignite_time      | Float | Time since burnout at which to fire this stage's motor, in seconds ignite_timeout   | Float | Time to spend trying to ignite before giving up, in seconds apogee_time      | Float | Time since burnout after which apogee is considered to have been reached, in seconds main_altitude    | Float | Altitude below which to release the main parachute, in metres ASL main_time        | Float | Time since apogee at which to release the main parachute, in seconds landing_time     | Float | Time since apogee at which to consider the rocket landed, in seconds